-The Champagne house of Agrapart et Fils, located in the lovely village of Avize in the heart of the Côte de Blancs was established in 1894.
-Unlike many of the smaller grower Champagne houses that have really only recently begun to bottle meaningful amounts of their wine and sell them under their own labels, the Agrapart family has done so since the inception of the domaine in the nineteenth century.
-Founded by Arthur Agrapart, today the house is run by the fourth generation of the family.
+The Champagne house of Agrapart et Fils is located in the lovely village of Avize in the heart of the Côte de Blancs.
+The estate was established in 1894. yet unlike many of the smaller grower Champagne houses that have really only recently begun to estate bottle their wines and sell them under their own labels, the Agrapart family has done so since the inception of the domaine.
+The winery was founded by Arthur Agrapart, and today is run by the fourth generation of the family.
 The two Agrapart brothers, Pascal and Fabrice, continue to maintain the same commitment to excellence and hand-crafted wines that has earned this fine domaine its loyal customer base in France.
-The Agraparts own nine and a half hectares of chardonnay vineyards, the vast majority Grand Cru, in the heart of the Côte de Blancs (primarily located in the villages of Avize, Oger, Cramant and Oiry).
+The Agraparts own nine and a half hectares of predominantly chardonnay vineyards, the vast majority Grand Cru, in the heart of the Côte de Blancs (primarily in the villages of Avize, Oger, Cramant and Oiry).

 To ensure the highest possible quality, production has always been kept at an artisanal level at Champagne Agrapart, with quantities of no more than 5,400 cases produced in any given year.
 Vine age is amongst the oldest in the Côte de Blancs, with many of the Agrapart’s vineyards in excess of sixty years of age, and the average overall age of the vines a healthy thirty-five years of age.
 The estate has also farmed organically for years, but has never really publicized it.
 For Pascal, this is merely the right way to farm for quality, not some marketing fad to promote your wines.
 From these fine old chardonnay vineyards the Agrapart’s produce some of the most refined and complex wines to be found from the Côte de Blancs.

-To really understand Champagne Agrapart, it is important to really understand the quiet force behind this esteemed property, Pascal Agrapart.
+To really understand Champagne Agrapart, it is important to understand the quiet force behind this esteemed property, Pascal Agrapart.
 Pascal looks a bit like the actor, Russel Crowe (perhaps a slightly older version), yet his demeanor is the furthest thing from a famous person.
 He is tall, humble and soft-spoken, but also fiercely talented and wise in the ways of a vigneron.
-While certainly a "man of the earth" who enjoys spending time in the vineyards, Pascal is equally versed in the technical details of the cellar.
+While certainly a "man of the earth" who enjoys spending time in the vineyards, Pascal is equally versed in the technical details of the cellar which in crafting Champagne is itself an art.
 And while Agrapart's wines always had a somewhat underground following, in recent years, he has gained an international reputation, and has had to learn to maneuver in the limelight, quietly and humbly, of course.
-Today, he is looked up to and revered by some of the region's rising stars as sort of a professor emeritus of the region who blazed the trail of quality in the region, setting the stage for Champagne's cutting edge scene on the international wine market.
+Today, he is looked up to and revered by some of the region's rising stars as sort of a professor emeritus of the region who blazed the trail of quality, setting the stage for Champagne's cutting edge scene on the international wine market.

-In Avize, he explains, while the entire village is dominated by a subsoil of chalky limestone, this ‘mother rock’ is covered with varying amounts of clay, with less at the top of the hillside and more toward the bottom.
+Pascal then makes three vintage-dated Cuvée Parcellaires from what he considers the three main terroirs of Avize: up-slope, downslope, and the third made from the middle or “crux” of the two.
+In Avize, he explains, while the entire village is dominated by a subsoil of chalky limestone, this ‘mother rock’ is covered with varying amounts of clay.
+Due to the specific geological formation of these Cote des Blancs vineyards, there is actually more clay at the top of the hillside under the forest above and less toward the bottom.
 The more clay there is on the surface, the more powerful and broad the wines are, though of course always with a fine base of chalky minerality.
-From the highest slopes, he produces the “Minéral” cuvée, which is the brightest and most taught.
-At the bottom of the hill where the slope is relatively flat, he produces his most powerful wine, “L’Avizoise”.
+From the lower part of the hill where it is relatively flat and the soils are basically pure chalk, he produces the “Minéral” cuvée, which is the brightest and most taught.
+At the top of the hill where there is more clay, he produces his most powerful wine, “L’Avizoise”.
 And in the middle of the slope, in a special, old vine single vineyard that has a mix of both these soil types and is worked solely with a horse, he makes a wine that is perhaps his ultimate expression of Avize, called “Venus”.
 To emphasize these terroir differences, he vinifies all three cuvées exactly the same way (fermented in used 600-liter barrels) and finishes the wines with little or no dosage.

 The Champagne Agrapart Line-Up: